Komodo/komodo-website/src/pages/blog/2014-06/komodo-docpad-vagrant-puppet.html.md

 ## Issues Resolved

+###"bower install" Failing when nothing else was failing
 Puppet's not always forthcoming with the error output.
 To figure out an issue with
 ```ko-bower-install``` class in ```development.pp``` I ended up appending '''2> help.log''' to
 the command being run and finally found out that Puppet Exec commands are run as